Capacity Theorems for Distributed Index Coding: Composite Coding for the Distributed Index Coding Problem

 for some $R_i(P)$, $S_K(P)$, and $C_J(P)$ such that

-for every $P$.
-By taking time sharing over different $\Rr_\mathrm{CCC}(\Dv)$ regions, the convex hull of $\bigcup_\Dv \Rr_\mathrm{CCC}(\Dv)$ is then achievable.
+{for $i \in [n]$ such that $i \in \Delta_i$ and for $J \in N$ such that $J \in P$.
+Otherwise, set $R_i(P) = 0$ for $i\in [n]$ such that $i \notin \Delta_i$ and set $C_J(P) = 0$ for $J \in N$ such that $J \notin P$.
+Here $\Delta_i = (\bigcup_{J \in P} J)\cap D_i$, for each $i\in [n]$ and $(P, \Dv)$.} By taking time sharing over different $\Rr_\mathrm{CCC}(\Dv)$ regions, the convex hull of $\bigcup_\Dv \Rr_\mathrm{CCC}(\Dv)$ is then achievable.
 The fractional composite coding scheme in Theorem~\ref{thm:compcod:fractional} is more general in two aspects.
-First, as mentioned above, our coding scheme allows more degrees of freedom in choosing the decoding server groups.
-Second, more subtly, our coding scheme requires the link capacity constraints to be satisfied on average over $\Dv$ (cf.~\eqref{eq:average:capacity:constraint}), whereas CCC in~\cite{Li--Ong--Johnson2017} requires the link capacity constraints to be satisfied for each $\Dv$ (cf.~\eqref{eq:average:capacity:constraint:ccc}).
-As illustrated by Examples~\ref{ex:tighter:pi} and~\ref{ex:tighter}, respectively, flexibility in choosing different decoding server groups or averaging link capacities over different decoding configurations can strictly increase the achievable rates. \end{remark}
+First, as mentioned above, our coding scheme allows more degrees of freedom in choosing the decoding server groups $P_i\subseteq N$ that are receiver-dependent.\footnote{This is also an improvement over our preliminary work \cite{isit:2017}.} Second, more subtly, our coding scheme requires the {fractional} link capacity constraints to be satisfied on average over {$\Dv$ (cf.~\eqref{eq:first:decode:frac})}, whereas CCC in~\cite{Li--Ong--Johnson2017} requires the link capacity constraints to be satisfied for each $\Dv$ (cf.~\eqref{eq:average:capacity:constraint:ccc:rem3:end}).
+As illustrated by Examples~\ref{ex:tighter:pi} and~\ref{ex:tighter}, respectively, flexibility in choosing different decoding server groups or averaging {fractional} link capacities over different decoding configurations can strictly increase the achievable rates. \end{remark}